PurtiMittal/Balanced-Tree-T-SQL-Analysis/README.md

 # Balanced-Tree-T-SQL-Analysis
 A **comprehensive** T-SQL analytics project that transforms raw retail data into an **automated consolidated reporting suite** for executive level decision-making.
-This evaluates **15000+** transactions to identify top-performing products, analyze revenue splits, revenue distributions and uncover deep customer buying patterns.
+This evaluates **15000+** transactional lines to identify top-performing products, analyze revenue splits, revenue distributions and uncover deep customer buying patterns.

 ## Introduction
 Balanced Tree Clothing Company prides themselves on providing an optimised range of clothing and lifestyle wear for the modern adventurer!